Why Do Olympic Swimmers Wear Two Caps?

 In a sport where every millisecond counts, you probably don’t want to be burdened with a single ounce of unnecessary apparel.
 That’s why swimmers opt for Speedos, not cargo pants, and tend to shave their body hair to reduce drag.

-According to Quartz, it’s because each cap meets a different need.
-An inner cap made of latex forms snugly with the head but can wrinkle when exposed to water, creating resistance.
+According to Quartz, that’s because each cap meets a different need.
+An inner cap made of latex forms snugly with the head but can wrinkle when exposed to water and movement, creating resistance.
 To compensate, athletes add a silicone cap as an outer protective layer.
 Combined, the caps also secure goggle straps to the head.

 So why not just wear silicone by itself?
 Because it tends to slip off when fitted directly onto the scalp.
 And while swimmers are usually meticulous about shaving their bodies, buzzing their hair probably wouldn’t be preferable: A stubble-ridden dome is unlikely to reduce drag more than a sleek silicone membrane.